 If you drive up into the mountains of Marbella you will find Ronda – a small town rich in history that is build over a 120 meters deep canyon where the river Tajo runs.
-Historical arcitechture, beautiful palaces and old brigdes makes Ronda an unforgettable experience.
+Historical architecture, beautiful palaces and old bridges makes Ronda an unforgettable experience.

 And there are more attractions hiding in the mountains of Marbella.
-Istán and Ojén are two small towns that have kept their original appareance since the catholics regained Andalucia at the end of the 15th century after the arabic occupation.
-The apparent mauric origin is reflected in the names of the towns that come directly from the arab language.
+Istán and Ojén are two small towns that have kept their original appearance since the Catholics regained Andalucia at the end of the 15th century after the arabic occupation.
+The apparent Mauric origin is reflected in the names of the towns that come directly from the Arab language.
 Istán still has unpaved streets, which has its own charm.
 Thus it is difficult to get on by car and Istán should be experienced on foot.
 Ojén is a bit more modern with a hotel that is frequently visited by tourists, hunters and hikers.
 Apart from the peace and quiet that this town can offer it is famous for its Anis production, Aguardiente, and the villagers usually drink it with their morning coffee.

 Back in Marbella you should visit Casco Antiguo, the old city center of Marbella.
 Narrow pedestrian streets and backstreets, cobblestones, french balconies and town squares filled with orange trees are some of the elements that gives this small town its Andalucian charm.

-If you continue towards Algeciras a compulsary attraction is Puerto Banús, the harbour that is known for its luxury and glamour.
+If you continue towards west a compulsory attraction is Puerto Banús, the harbour that is known for its luxury and glamour.
 Luxury cars and boats are lined up in front of the large fashion houses and the bars and restaurants are filled with tourists and celebrities from all over the world.